Our ceramics are made by local artists - ordinary people from the Midlands of KwaZulu-Natal,

 He lives with his relatives as both his parents have passed away.

 Unable to find work, Thulani, encouraged by his brother, Qiniso, joined Ardmore Ceramics in 2014.
 Fée was enthralled by his natural sculpting talent.

 For the ‘Parrots and Pomegranates’ exhibition at Charles Greig, Hyde Park, Johannesburg, Thulani made his debut with fun, green parrot sculptures inspired by Chinese green-glazed pottery parrots.

-He has since created charming Meerkat figures for the ‘Kalahari Cats’ exhibition and really excels at making candlesticks.
+He has since created charming Meerkat figures for the ‘Kalahari Cats’ exhibition and really excels at making candlesticks and unique vases.